 For those who need to satisfy the ESL requirement by completing coursework, ESL offers academic courses which are taught by special lecturers and experienced UCLA graduate students.
 The ESL department offers the following courses:

 With 75+ years’ experience, Kaplan International Kaplan International is one of the industry’s most trusted English language providers.
 They offer world-class English education through a range of courses, from part-time vacation English to intensive prep courses like GRE and GMAT.
-For more information visit their website.
+For more information visit Kaplan's website.

 The American Language Center (ALC) offers day-time intensive English programs for students and professionals with student (F-1 & J-1) visas and part-time programs for U.S. residents.